rmarder/libramnet/README.md

 I have not checked if this library is thread safe, so you should assume it isn't.

-This library collides with the C++ library namespace.
-You must not declare "using namespace std;" in any programs using this library.

 See the source code for function prototypes and usage.

 This has no dependencies aside from the standard C++ library.